causal3900/causal3900.github.io/docs/discussion10.md

 #### 3.2.1 Questions {-}
 **Question:** In both mathematical notation and in your own words, describe the causal effect that is being estimated.
 What is the estimated value?

-**Answer:** (type your answer here)
+**Answer:** *The estimated value is 6.899.
+We are estimating the local average treatment effect.
+In this example, this is the average treatment effect of being an incumbent on vote share for the group of senators who just barely won or just barely lost (these are the senators around the cutoff).*

 ## 4. Try coding on your own {-}

 For this next piece, the question is "If the other sitting senator is from your same party, what is the effect on your vote share?"
 In other words, if I am a democrat (resp, republican) senator, what is the effect of the other senator also being a democrat (resp, republican) on my share of votes when I run for office?
-Recall that I would not be competeing with the other senator, because elections are every 3 years and alternate between senators.
+Recall that I would not be competing with the other senator, because elections are every 3 years and alternate between senators.

 Now try on your own and estimate the causal effect of the senator who is not up for election being a democrat on the democratic vote share of the senator who is up for election.
 In this case, the outcome of interest is `demvoteshfor1` since we are interested in the immediately following election.
 The running variable is still margin of victory `demmn`.
 We've plotted the data for you below.